-Jack Koomen, Director, Application Management Services, NTT DATA Services For over 20 years, Jack has designed, built, implemented and supported application portfolios for some of the world's largest enterprises.
-He leads NTT DATA's digital application management offerings, including application portfolio strategy, data analytics, AlOps and DevOps.
+Jack Koomen, Director, App Analytics & Automation Services, NTT DATA Services For over 20 years, Jack has designed, built, implemented and supported application portfolios for some of the world's largest enterprises.
+He leads NTT DATA's digital application analytics and automation offerings, including data analytics, AlOps and DevOps.

-Let's get started
+Let's partner together

-See what NTT DATA can do for you.
+See what NTT DATA Application Management can do for you: